Connie Chaudhry - Registered and Accredited (BACP) Counsellor and Supervisor

 Counselling Appointment Evening 4pm to 8pm - £45

 Counselling Student Fee - £30

 I do offer reduced charges in some circumstances so please do enquire even if you feel you cannot afford this fee.

 I am passionate about offering a service that is evidence based.
-I do my best to stay up to date with the latest research around counselling and what is most useful in recovery.
+I stay up to date with the latest research around counselling and what is most useful in recovery.
 I do not believe in only relying on older theoretical models of counselling, and through my study of psychology, try to stay abreast of neuropsychology research.

 Neuroplasticity is a concept that suggests our brain can change physically and change our minds.
 This is quite a new concept but few now doubt its existence and relevance.
 There are various activities that research has now shown contribute to neuroplasticity, and I endeavour to include these within my practise.
 There are simple changes that we can make in our lives, that if practised regularly, have been shown can increase our happiness levels by up to 40%.

 Many recent research studies also show the benefit of Mindfulness to the changing brain structure and dysfunctional habits and I attempt to introduce clients to this practise and develop positive habits of an ongoing basis.

 I work with a combination of CBT, Mindfulness and EFT techniques with young people with digital addiction.
 This is emerging as a worrying and widespread side affect of the digital age, and research has shown digital addiction in teenagers can not only be harder to treat than drug addictions, but significantly contributes to poor mental health.

 Maps & Directions

 Type of session